eviltester/thingifier/docs/checklist.md

     - for an update that means 'update', and partial payloads can be presented, with unmentioned fields not updated
     - for a create that means 'insert', and partial payloads can be presented, with unmentioned fields using defaults or auto-generated values

+### PUT vs POST

+Not all systems support PUT and POST in the same way.

+So the 'rules' for PUT and POST tend to be contextual in applications.

+If it is to be REST compliant then the main difference is Idemopotent (PUT) vs Not Necessarily Idempotent (POST).
+But sometimes systems do not comply with this.

+Remember the REST descriptions are 'guidelines'.
+APIs can still 'work' when they don't follow the guidelines exactly , the API documentation just has to be clear on how the API operates.

 ## Content Negotiation Headers

 - `Accept`